-3 Written Questions
+3 Written questions

-3 Multiple Choice Questions
+3 Multiple choice questions

 - A measure of disk drive speed.
 Loosely, the time it takes a disk drive to move to a particular piece of data.

 access time → the average time it takes a comp. to located data on the storage medium and read it.

-magnetic storage → stores data by magnetizing microscopic particles on the disk or tape surface
+optical storage → stores data by magnetizing microscopic particles on the disk or tape surface